 The MOSS VAT Returns are additional to the ‘normal’ VAT returns a business renders to its Member State under its domestic VAT obligations.
 Hence, if it signs up for MOSS it will be incurring additional administrative burdens.
 It will also need to be able to separate from its accounting system the different types of supplies it makes.

 MOSS will be available to businesses which are established in the EU (the “union scheme”).
-For businesses which are not established within the EU the current VoES scheme will be known as the MOSS “non-union scheme” and is extended to telecommunications and broadcasting services.
+For businesses which are not established within the EU the current VoES scheme will be known as the MOSS “non-union scheme”.
 Without MOSS, a supplier would be required to register in each Member State in which it has a customer.

 That said, MOSS is an optional scheme for businesses and a business may choose to register in each EU Member State if it wishes.
 However, if MOSS is used then it must be applied in all applicable Member State (it is not optional on an individual Member State by Member State basis).
-The only exception to this is when a business also has an establishment in another EU Member State.
+The only exception to this is when a business also has an establishment in another EU Member State from which it makes relevant supplies.
 In that instance, those supplies should be declared on a domestic VAT return in that country, not via MOSS.

-A taxable person who opts to use MOSS will be able to register from 1 October 2014 in the country where it has its business establishment or head office.
-The taxable person will be identified for MOSS with the same VAT identification number with which it is identified for its domestic VATreturns.
-VAT groups can be registered under MOSS as one taxable person.
-A taxable person who has not established a business in the EU can choose any Member State in which it has a fixed establishment to register.
-A taxable person who has no fixed establishments within the EU, can choose any Member State.
+A taxable person who opts to use MOSS will register for it in the country where it has its business establishment or head office.
+The taxable person will be identified for MOSS with the same VAT identification number with which it is identified for its domestic VAT returns.

 A taxable person can only have one MOSS registration across the whole of the EU.